barkimedes/go-overpunch/README.md

-# go-overpunch
+# Overpunch
-A Golang implementation for overpunch-encoded numbers
+This package is a Golang implementation for overpunch-encoded numbers.

+For more information about overpunch, take a look at the [Wikipedia article](https://en.wikipedia.org/wiki/Signed_overpunch).